What is a Personal Loan?

 - Other documentation: Lenders may require additional documentation, such as proof of insurance, a budget plan, or a loan application form.

-While a personal loan can be a good option for some borrowers, there are other alternatives to consider.
+While a personal loan can be a good option for some borrowers, other alternatives exist.
 Here are a few:

 - Credit cards: This may be a better option if you only need to borrow a small amount of money.